コンテンツにスキップ

 10/5 (Sat) 12:00~/17:00~

-*Pair tickets are available at Ticket Kanagawa (advance purchase only).
+*Pair tickets are available at Ticket Kanagawa (advance sale only).

-*Discounts for those under 24 years old, discounts for high school students and under, and silver discounts are available at Ticket Kanagawa (advance sale only, limited number of tickets, ID required).
+*Discounts for those under 24, high school students and younger, and seniors are available from Ticket Kanagawa (advance sale only, limited numbers, identification required).

 *If you are coming in a wheelchair, please contact Ticket Kanagawa in advance.